shawngraham/cdh2020/content/en/tutorials/wget.md

 4. At the command prompt / terminal make sure you are in your `war-diaries` directory with `pwd` to see where you are, and `cd` as appropriate to get to where you need to be.

 5. Make sure the file is there: type `ls` or `dir` as appropriate and make sure you see the file.
 Let's run this file: `$ python urls.py`.
-After a brief pause, you should just be presented with a new prompt, as if nothing has happened: but check your directory (`ls` or `dir`) and you'll see a new file: `urls.txt`.
+After a brief pause, you should just be presented with a new prompt, as if nothing has happened: but check your directory (`ls` or `dir`) and you'll see a new file, `urls.txt`.
 You can open this with Sublime Text to see what's inside.

-6. Now that you've got the urls, use wget as you did for Laura Gamble's diary (it's the exact same command).
+6. Now that you've got the urls, use `wget` as you did for Laura Gamble's diary (it's the exact same command).
 It might go rather slowly, but keep an eye on your file explorer or finder.
 What have you got in your directory now?

 ### Be a good digital citizen